X notes

 useful during debugging, e.g. when verifying whether it's e.g. your xhost settings or your firewall that's blocking things

 but in general you never want to say "the entire world".
-Because you're counting on random firewalls to save your ass.
+Because you're counting on someone else's firewall to save you

 Show current list: